philipwalton/html-inspector/README.md

 If you're submitting a bug report, please search the issues to make sure there isn't one already filed.

 If you're submitting a pull request please read [CONTRIBUTING.md](https://github.com/philipwalton/html-inspector/blob/master/CONTRIBUTING.md) before submitting.

-## What's Next

-HTML Inspector is still new and has a lot of room to grow.
-I'm working on some new rules, and I'll definitely write some better documentation, but ultimately the project cannot be successful without community involvement.

-HTML Inspector can only be as useful as the conventions it aims to enforce.
-If you have conventions that have been working well for you or your team, please suggest them.

-Since not all rules are appropriate for general use, I also plan on setting up a repo solely for custom rules from which users can pick and choose.

-Keep checking back for updates or star/watch the repo to receive email notifications.